rage/java-programming/data/part-4/1-introduction-to-object-oriented-programming.md

 Write a program that:

-1. Creates an account named `"Matti's account"` with the balance 1000
+1. Creates an account named `"Matthews account"` with the balance 1000
-2. Creates an account named `"Personal account"` with the balance 0
+2. Creates an account named `"My account"` with the balance 0
-3. Withdraws 100.0 from Matti's account
+3. Withdraws 100.0 from Matthew's account
-4. Deposits 100.0 to its own personal account
+4. Deposits 100.0 to "my account"
 5. Prints both the accounts

 </programming-exercise>